mohammedsalem1/E-commerce-Store-DB/README.md

 # 🛒E-commerce-Store-DB
-Analyze the e-commerce database and write some queries in the best way.
+## This project demonstrates a basic relational database design for an e-commerce platform using MySQL.
+It includes an ERD, schema diagram, SQL scripts to create and populate tables, sample reporting queries, and a denormalized version for performance testing.

+---

 ## 🗂️ Entity Relationship Diagram
    ![assets](assets/E-commerce-Tables.png)

-## Wriet sql queries in e-commerce - table:
+##  Sql queries in e-commerce - table:

 ### 1. Generate a daily report of the total revenue for a specific date.
 <details>